Montagu House, Bloomsbury: First house

 His first house was designed by the English architect and scientist Robert Hooke, an architect of moderate ability whose style was influenced by French planning and Dutch detailing, and was built between 1675 and 1679.
 Admired by contemporaries, it had a central block and two service blocks flanking a large courtyard and featured murals by the Italian artist Antonio Verrio.
 The French painter Jacques Rousseau also contributed wall paintings.
 In 1686, the house was destroyed by fire.

 Second house

-The house was rebuilt to the designs of an otherwise little known Frenchman called Pouget.
+The house was rebuilt to the designs of the less known French architect Pierre Puget.
 This Montagu House was by some margin the grandest private residence constructed in London in the last two decades of the 17th century.
 The main façade was of seventeen bays, with a slightly projecting three bay centre and three bay ends, which abutted the service wings of the first mansion.
 The house was of two main storeys, plus basement and a prominent mansard roof with a dome over the centre.
 The planning was in the usual French form of the time, with state apartments leading from a central saloon.
 The interiors, decorated by French artists, were admired by Horace Walpole and were probably comparable to the surviving state apartments at Boughton House in Northamptonshire, which were built for the same patron at the same time.